-As a further safeguard against there being any shortage in the sinking fund necessary to make all required debt service payments, the Constitution provides that should the General Assembly fail to make sufficient appropriation to the sinking fund as described above, or if for any reason the amount in the sinking fund is insufficient to make all required debt service payments during the fiscal year, the first revenues thereafter received in the general fund of the State, to the extent necessary to cure the deficiency, are to be set aside and deposited into the sinking fund.
+As an additional safeguard against a shortage in the sinking fund required for debt service payments, the Constitution mandates that if the General Assembly fails to make sufficient appropriations to the sinking fund, or if the fund lacks enough resources to cover all required debt service payments during the fiscal year, the deficiency must be addressed.
+The first revenues received thereafter in the general fund of the State, to the extent necessary, will be set aside and deposited into the sinking fund to cover the shortfall.